rubyworks/radix/README.md

     "10".b(10).to_a(base)  #=> [:W, :Q]

-To learn more have a look at the [QED](http://rubyworks.github.com/radix/docs/qed).
+To learn more have a look at the [QED Demo](http://rubydoc.info/gems/radix/file/DEMO.md).

 ## Installing